Radiologic Technologist vs. Radiologist: Shedding Light on the Differences

 Radiologic technologist vs. radiologist: Education requirements

-Radiologists are licensed doctors with a specialty in radiology, so they require all the education that goes along with the M.D. title.
-That means four years of undergrad, followed by four years of medical school and a residency program, reports the BLS.
-All said and done, it can take 8 to 12 years to become a radiologist.
+Radiologists are licensed physicians with a specialty in radiology, so they require the lengthy education and training process that comes with working as a physician.
+That means four years of undergrad followed by four years of medical school and a residency program, according to the BLS.2 All said and done, it can take eight to 12 years to become a radiologist.2

-“It’s a long process,” says Radabaugh.
+“It’s a long process,” says Krysty Radabaugh, director of Operations/Chief MRI Technology at All-American Teleradiology.
 “Not many have or will take the time.”

 Radiologic technologist vs. radiologist: Salary and job outlook

 Considering their (typically) shorter time in school, radiologic technologists have strong earning potential.
 According to the BLS, the 2021 median annual salary for radiologic technologists and technicians was $61,370.2 The job outlook for radiologic technologists is also solid—the BLS projects a 9 percent growth in employment from 2020 through 2030, a rate on par with the national average for all occupations.2

 Financial compensation for radiologists is in line with what you’d expect for a physician.
 According to the BLS, the 2021 mean annual wage for radiologists was $301,720.2 Their job outlook is also positive, with employment of all healthcare diagnosing or treating practitioners projected to grow at a faster-than-average rate of 12 percent from 2020 through 2030.2